Apple Native Tools MCP server

 brew install oven-sh/bun/bun

-1. Edit your claude_desktop_config.json with the following configuration:
+1. Edit your claude_desktop_config.json to include:

 {